-Medical Devices.
-Medical devices have been improved by integrating cyber and physical capabilities to deliver better health care services.
+3) Medical Devices: Medical devices have been improved by integrating cyber and physical capabilities to deliver better health care services.
 We are more interested in medical devices with cyber capabilities that have physical impact on patients.
-Such devices are either implanted inside the patient's body, called Implantable Medical Devices (IMDs), or worn by patients, called wearable devices.
+Such devices are either implanted inside the patient's body, called IMDs, or worn by patients, called wearable devices.
 They are usually equipped with wireless capabilities to allow communication with other devices such as the programmer, which is needed for updating and reconfiguring the devices.
-Wearable devices, such as a remote physician or smartphone [134].
+Wearable devices communicate with each other or with other devices, such as a remote physician or smartphone [140].

-Smart Cars.
-Smart cars (intelligent cars) are cars that are more environment-friendly, fuel-efficient, safe, and have enhanced entertainment and convenience features.
-These advancements are made possible by the reliance on a range of 50 to 70 computers networked together, called Electronic Control Units (ECUs).
-ECUs are responsible for monitoring and controlling various functions such as engine emission control, brake control, entertainment (radio, multimedia players) and comfort features (cruise control and windows opening and closing).
+4) Smart Cars: Smart cars (intelligent cars) are cars that are more environment-friendly, fuel-efficient, safe, and have enhanced entertainment and convenience features.
+These advancements are made possible by the reliance on a range of 50-70 computers networked together, called electronic control units (ECUs).
+ECUs are responsible for monitoring and controlling various functions such as engine emission control, brake control, entertainment (radio and multimedia players) and comfort features (cruise control and windows opening and closing).